Roshan-Thomas/obsidian_notes_oliver/README.md

 # Notes for Oliver

 The website is made using Quartz, and is hosted on Netlify.
+The notes were written down in markdown using the Obsidian software.

 You can find the website below: